grepcoffee/SentineloneScripts/GetAssetandLastLoggedinUser/README.md

 # Required Variables

 * APITOKEN: S1 API Token which can be generated from the console.
 * S1BASEURL: S1 Baseurl for your org.
+Typically this will be yourorg.sentinelone.net/
-Typically this will be https://yourorg.sentinelone.net/
+* S1APIURL: S1 API url which can be found in API documentation.
+Typically this will be https://yourorg.sentinelone.net/web/api/v2/

 # Background